DalbergDataInsights/react-components/docs/README.md

 - group - root component (div)
 - button - option (button)
-- click - css of the clicked button (merge with button)
+- click - CSS of the clicked button (merge with button)
-- point - css of the pointed button (merge with button)
+- point - CSS of the pointed button (merge with button)

 ### Toggle Button Example